 The sun shines on your house and you can make some toast and a cup of tea.

-As well as powering your toaster and kettle, you can run your TV, fridge, computer, vacuum cleaner, washing machine other household appliances.
+As well as powering your toaster and kettle, you can run your TV, fridge, computer, vacuum clean energy, washing machine other household appliances.

-Some people who install solar panels on their roof don’t really care how they work, as long as they work, but most people do ask us at least a few questions, so here are some answers.
+Some people who solar panel installation on their roof don’t really care how they work, as long as they work, but most people do ask us at least a few questions, so here are some answers.

 How does sunlight become electricity?

 The solar cells are made from silicon and other conductive materials.
 As the particles of sunlight (photons) hit the panels, chemical reactions release electrons, generating electric current.